What is Mountain Leadership School?

 About Mountain Leadership School

-For 2018 MLS will offer three programs: Regular MLS, Women’s-only MLS, and Advanced MLS.
+For 2018 MLS will offer three programs: Regular MLS, Women’s-specific MLS, and Advanced MLS.
 All programs utilize a learn-by-doing teaching method centered on a leader-of-the-day model to maximize your learning potential.

 MLS for Backpack Leaders: The program begins with an initial interactive front-country trip preparation day followed by a group dinner and accommodation the first evening at the AMC Highland Center.
 The following morning commences a four-day backpacking adventure in the White Mountains of New Hampshire.
 The backpacking format offers a wilderness setting to learn about and practice personal and group leadership as well as backcountry camping in a remote environment.
 Students should arrive to the backpacking program equipped with the items in the recommended gear list they will be provided.
 The curriculum will focus on the soft and hard skills needed to lead a group in the backcountry.